*This post may contain affiliate links. Please see my disclosure for more details!*

 You can use homemade cookies, or other shop bought cookies or whatever you fancy though.
 I just generally find a cookie like a Maryland is the best where it’s so crunchy.
 If you use a soft homemade cookie, it might just turn out a bit soft and eurgh.. unlike the cookie dough which is meant to be like that!

 Honestly.. as you can tell from the photos (not meaning to big myself up here too much) but this is an epic recipe.
-Genuinely one of my husbands favourite ever.
+Genuinely one of my roommates favourite ever.
 So easy, so delicious, SO MOREISH.
 Enjoyyyyy!

 Cookie Dough Fudge!